kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 #### Testing for Readiness

-Readiness is not the same as Liveness.
-If a process is Alive, it is scheduled and healthy.
-If a process is Ready, it is able to process input.
-Liveness is a necessary, but not sufficient, condition for Readiness.
-There are many case, particularly during initialization and termination, when a process can be Alive and not Ready.
+Readiness is not the same as liveness.
+If a process is alive, it is scheduled and healthy.
+If a process is ready, it is able to process input.
+Liveness is a necessary, but not sufficient, condition for readiness.
+There are many case, particularly during initialization and termination, when a process can be alive but not ready.

-If you specify a ReadinessProbe, Kubernetes will ensure that your application's processes will not receive network traffic until thier readiness checks pass.
+If you specify a readiness probe, Kubernetes will ensure that your application's processes will not receive network traffic until their readiness checks pass.

 For a ZooKeeper server, liveness implies readiness.
 Therefore, the readiness